Grace McDaniels: Medical condition

-Circus career

-McDaniels first exhibited her appearance publicly at the Chicago World's Fair in 1933.
-After winning a contest titled "The Ugliest Woman" in 1935, she joined Harry Lewiston's sideshow and toured extensively across the United States and parts of Canada.
-She performed alongside other well-known entertainers, including Tony Marino, the sword swallower.
+Career

 Rose Lewiston (far left), Eli Lewiston (child on left), Harry Lewiston (far right), and several of their performing "freaks."
 Identified performers include Grace McDaniels the "Mule-Faced Woman" (just left of center in the back row; most of her face is hidden) and Tony Marino the sword swallower (in suit and tie).

-Although McDaniels gradually accepted her public role, she initially resisted the demeaning ways in which she was marketed.
-Early in her career, she objected to advertisements labelling her as an "Ugly Freak."
-She frequently refused photography sessions and regarded self-promotion as inconsistent with her sense of dignity.
-She was also known to cover her ears during performances to avoid hearing her introduction as the "Ugliest Woman."
-Over time, she learned to navigate public scrutiny and eventually requested to be billed as the "Mule-Faced Woman," a term she regarded as less demeaning.
-Reports from the period claim that some spectators fainted upon seeing her face, although she purportedly received numerous marriage proposals.
+McDaniels first exhibited publicly at the Century of Progress World's Fair in Chicago in 1933, at the age of 45.
+Two years later, in 1935, at age 47, she won a contest titled "The Ugliest Woman" and joined Harry Lewiston's travelling sideshow.
+Lewiston reported that McDaniels earned $175 per week.

+During her career with Lewiston, McDaniels toured extensively across the United States and parts of Canada.
+She performed alongside other sideshow entertainers, including sword swallower Tony Marino.

+Promoters widely advertised her as the "Ugliest Woman in the World" or an "Ugly Freak", labels that she found humiliating and repeatedly objected to.

+As her career developed through the 1930s and 1940s, McDaniels resisted many aspects of her promotion.
+She often refused publicity photographs, disliked self-promotion, and reportedly covered her ears before taking the stage so she would not hear herself introduced as the "Ugliest Woman".
+Rather than rejecting exhibition altogether, she asked instead to be billed as the "Mule-Faced Woman", a stage name she considered less degrading than the alternatives used by promoters.

+Sideshow publicity and contemporary newspaper accounts also sensationalized audience reactions.
+Reports claimed that some spectators fainted at the sight of her face, while others reported that she received numerous marriage proposals.

 Personal life

 Accounts differ as to whether McDaniels ever formally married.
 She gave birth to one son, Elmer, whom she described as "her greatest treasure."
 Contemporaries characterised her as a devoted and affectionate mother.
-Elmer, noted for his striking appearance, served as his mother's manager during her tours.
+Elmer, noted for his striking good looks, served as his mother's manager during her tours.
 However, he struggled with alcoholism and morphine dependence and was reportedly abusive toward his mother.
 His repeated thefts from both McDaniels and the circus to pay gambling debts ultimately led to their dismissal from the troupe.
 Elmer later died from liver cirrhosis.